codewarrior0/squash_python/README.md

 `revision`:
   **Required.** The revision of the Git repository that was compiled to make this build.
-This ought to be a commit's SHA-1 hash, but any commit-ish that can identify a revision is accepted.
+This ought to be a commit ID (for git, a SHA-1 hash).

 `build`:
   For released apps, the machine-readable build number or build identifer that matches the revision.